 Here’s the deal:

 Without good focus, no matter how much time you spend using mnemonics or walking through Memory Palaces, very little will stick.

-Because focus is to memory what a key is to a lock.
+Because focus is to memory and attention what a key is to a lock.

 Yes, you can always force-open a lock.
 But it’s easier and smoother and faster with a key, don’t you think?

 Most people get this point about focus wrong, but …

 Most people get the whole focus improvement idea wrong.
 They think focus is a matter of motivation – and they keep digging into their ‘whys’, reading inspirational quotes and hiring accountability coaches.